fw4spl-org/fw4spl-doc/SAD/SDM-SAD-SigSlot.rst

 HasSignals
 ~~~~~~~~~~

-The class ``HasSignals`` provides a mapping between a key (string defining the signal name) and a signal.
+The class ``HasSignals`` provides mapping between a key (string defining the signal name) and a signal.
-``HasSignals`` allows to manage many signals due to a map, comparing to ``HasSlots``.
+``HasSignals`` allows the management of many signals using a map, similar to ``HasSlots``.
 To use this helper in a class, the class must inherit from
-``HasSignals`` as seen below and it must register signals in the constructor:
+``HasSignals`` as seen below and must register signals in the constructor:

 .. code:: c++